 A new report issued by the US Food and Drug Administration argues that the European Union’s regulatory system fails to ensure safety of high-risk medical devices it approves.

-Citing 12 examples of high-risk devices approved in the EU and then later deemed ineffective or dangerous, the FDA report contends that EU regulators require less clinical evidence of device safety than the US premarket approval and premarket notification schemes, and that EU medical device approval requirements focus too heavily on technical performance rather than safety.
+Citing 12 examples of high-risk devices approved in the EU and then later deemed ineffective or dangerous, the FDA report contends that EU regulators require less clinical evidence of device safety than the EU medical device approval requirements focus too heavily on technical performance rather than safety.

 The use of Notified Bodies in the EU medical device review process also comes under fire in the FDA report, particularly the following issues:

 - Approval of a device by any single Notified Body enables marketing throughout the EU

 - No publicly available evidence of Notified Bodies’ approval decisions

 - No centralized collection of data related to device side effects

 EU post-approval reporting requirements for device safety issues are often too limited to be effective, according to the FDA, making it more challenging for interested parties to obtain data necessary to determine a device’s safety or effectiveness.